-MemberPress's REST API includes full ability to list, create, update and delete the following objects:
+MemberPress' REST API includes full ability to list, create, update, and delete the following objects:

 Start Making it Happen

 We're excited for you to get started using MemberPress Developer Tools and to hear what you create using it.
-Let us know how you're using it in the comments below.
+So, let us know how things are going in the comments below.